What is Evapotranspiration?

 This article is available as an audio version on all major podcast directories such as iTunes, Spotify and many more.
 Just search for Purple-Roof!

 Evapotranspiration is merely a combination of the words: evaporation (evapo-) and transpiration (-transpiration).
 Evapotranspiration determines green roof retention capacity, so it's a fundamental concept to understand.

-So, what do these two terms mean?
+So, what is evapotranspiration?
+What do these two terms mean?
 Let’s start with evaporation!